$k$-path graphs: experiments and conjectures about algebraic connectivity and $\alpha$-index: Basic Concepts

 \subsection{Generating non-isomorphic $k$-path graphs}

-\cite{PEREIRA:14} presents a procedure that allows, given $k \geq 2$, to generate and count all non-isomorphic $k$-path graphs of fixed order.
-To this end, a coloring sequence obtained from a $(k+1)$-coloring of the $k$-path graph, induced by its clique tree, is used.
-Regard that, according to \cite{PEREIRA:14}, in the case of $k$-path graphs, the clique tree is a path.
+In \cite{PEREIRA:14} is presented a procedure that allows, given $k \geq 2$, to generate and count all non-isomorphic $k$-path graphs of fixed order.
+To this end, a color sequence obtained from a $(k+1)$-coloring of the $k$-path graph, induced by its clique tree, is used.
+Regarding that, according to \cite{PEREIRA:14}, in the case of $k$-path graphs, the clique tree is a path.

 The \textbf{core sequence} is given by $n-k$ ordered maximal cliques corresponding to the clique tree of the $k$-path graph.
-Denote the core sequence by $\mathcal{F}(G) = \langle F_1, F_2, \dots , F_{n-k} \rangle$, where $|F_i| = k+1, \forall \, 1 \leq i \leq n-k$.
+Denote the core sequence by $\mathcal{F}(G) = \langle F_1, F_2, \dots , F_{n-k} \rangle$, where $|F_i| = k+1, \forall \, 1 \leq i \leq n-k-1$.
 It is worth noting that for a $k$-path graph, there are two core sequences, because given a core sequence $\mathcal{F}(G)$, its reverse sequence, $\mathcal{F'}(G) = \langle F_{n-k}, \dots, F_1\rangle $, is also a core sequence of $G$.

 The intersection of two consecutive cliques in $\mathcal{F}(G)$ is a $k$-clique.
 Denote these intersections by $B_i = F_{i+1} \cap F_i$, for $i=1,\dots,n-k$.
 On the other hand, the difference of the sets corresponding to consecutive cliques, $F_{i+1} \backslash F_i $, contains a single vertex.